marcopaglio/kip-sequential/README.md

   </tbody>
 </table>

+## Unit Test

+To ensure sequential and parallel versions work, the application code is supported by unit tests.<br>

+Tests are written through the [GoogleTest](https://github.com/google/googletest "GitHub repository of GoogleTest") framework, configured in the `CMakeLists.txt` located in the [tests](./tests) directory.<br>

+Entities' tests (**PixelTest**, **ImageTest**, and **KernelTest**) are quite simple and they just verify the constructor or default constructor behaviour.

+> :pencil: **Note**: Assertions uses `EXPECT_EQ` if its failure doesn't affect subsequent tests, or `ASSERT_EQ` if its truthfulness is necessary for the next ones.

+Tests for the kernel factory class (**KernelFactoryTest**) aims to checks the validity of kernel attributes' value, in particular of the oddity of the dimsnion of the kernel; then to verify the construction of the kernel respects its type with different orders.
+Because tests differ only in values, parameterized tests are here used.
+These checks are done for each type of kernel created, i.e. for each method of the class.<br>

+Testing a third-party library is a bad practice in unit testing, so for testing the STB functions a wrapper class has been istantiated, i.e. facade design pattern is applied.
+This is the reason why **STBImageReader** inherits from the abstract class **ImageReader**: in this way, even if the behaviour of STB changes, the main code will not change, but only the wrapper class.
+Anyway, tests for the loading mathod uses a simple and well-known JPG image to check if expected values are retrived from the image through the library; tests for the saving method just checks if an JPG image file is created after the library is called (without checking if values are correct, because this should rely on a library itself to read the content).
+For both methods, tests checks also that an exception is thrown if the path is not correct.<br>

+The most important tests for the project are for the image processing algorithms.
+For the image convolution, pixel values of the transformed image should be in accord to the image and kernel input, manually calcolated through the formula defined in the [introduction](#introduction); some tests forces the transformed image to have out-of-range values for pixels, so that they can check if in-range convertion works.
+For the edge extention, the new dimensions of the extented image are checked, as well as both old (in the middle) and new (in the edges) pixel values, in accord to the input image and padding.
+In both functions, tests check that the returned image is a new one.

 ## ASAN

 In the main `CmakeLists.txt` few lines of configuration code are inserted to enable the [Google AddressSanitizer](https://github.com/google/sanitizers/wiki/addresssanitizer "GitHub Repository of ASan") tool to check if there are no memory issues: